keenanzucker/focs-assignments/day19/hw19-sols.md

 4. ∀y. ∃x. loves(x, y) -- YES -- For every y, there exists an x that loves it.
 This is true since every letter is represented in y.
 5. ∃x. ∃y. loves(x, y) -- YES -- There exists an x that loves some y.
 This is true, obviously.
 6. ∃x. ∀y. ¬loves(x, y) -- NO -- There exists an X that doesn't love all ys.
 This is not true because every letter loves at least one other letter.
-7. ∃x. ¬∀y. loves(x, y) -- NO?-- There exists an x than loves no ys.
-This is not true because every letter loves at least one other letter.
+7. ∃x. ¬∀y. loves(x, y) -- YES-- There exists an x that doesn't love all the ys.
+This is true because a letter like a, doesn't love all of the other letter, for example a doesn't love d

 b.
 Consider three models: (i) objects are a, b, c, d; `loves` is Table 1; (ii) objects are integers; `loves(x, y) ` ≝ x ≧ y; (iii) `loves(x, y)` ≝ x = y.
 In which of these models are these statements true: